prats0111/SGMSRonit/SingleFileCode/README.md

 - **Grade Display**: After logging in, students can view their grades.
 - **Single Class Structure**: All classes are encapsulated in a single file for easier management.

-Feel free to modify or expand upon this structure as needed!
-If you have any more questions or need further assistance, let me know!